Queer heterosexuality: Controversy

-As 'queer' is generally defined either as a synonym for LGBT, or defined as "non-heterosexual", the term 'queer heterosexual' is considered controversial.
-Some LGBT people disapprove of the appropriation of 'queer' by cisgender heterosexual individuals, as the term has been used as a slur to oppress LGBT people.
-Straight celebrities self-identifying as queer have also faced backlash, with some arguing that their identities constitute "playing" with the "fashionable" parts of being LGBT, without having to suffer the resulting oppression of being LGBT, thus trivializing the struggles experienced by queer people.
+As 'queer' is often defined as an umbrella term for people who are not heterosexual or cisgender, the term 'queer heterosexual' is considered controversial.
+Some LGBTQ people consider it appropriation when 'queer' is claimed by cisgender heterosexual individuals, as the term has been used as a slur to oppress LGBTQ people.
+Straight celebrities self-identifying as queer have faced backlash, with some arguing that their identities constitute "playing" with the "fashionable" parts of being LGBTQ, without having to suffer the resulting oppression of being LGBTQ, thus trivializing the struggles experienced by queer people.

 Critics of the term compare the use of 'queer heterosexual' to the appropriation engaged in by celebrities like Madonna, who used vogue dancing – a style and subculture originating amongst gay men, particularly African-American and Latino gay men – in her performances, profiting from the use of it while the style's originators did not.
 Daniel Harris, author of The Rise and Fall of Gay Culture, said that people who call themselves a 'queer heterosexual' "are under the impression they're doing something brave. [...]
 I'm a little sick that straight men would use those (terms)".
-Sky Gilbert referred to Calvin Thomas as "a little heterosexual male desperately wishing to be a card-carrying member of the gay community."

-Gay reviewer Jameson Fitzpatrick said of James Franco's Straight James / Gay James: "I can't imagine the difficulty of being a straight, cis person who isn't fooled by the foundational fictions of hetero- and cisnormative power structures and doesn't wish to perpetuate them—except to say that I can't imagine that difficulty could possibly be greater than the various violences that many queer people still face today.
-This might be key to the problem that persists in Franco's claim to queerness, and what about it that rankles so many gay men: a lack of perspective."
+Gay reviewer Jameson Fitzpatrick said of James Franco's Straight James / Gay James:

+I can't imagine the difficulty of being a straight, cis person who isn't fooled by the foundational fictions of hetero- and cisnormative power structures and doesn't wish to perpetuate them—except to say that I can't imagine that difficulty could possibly be greater than the various violences that many queer people still face today.
+This might be key to the problem that persists in Franco's claim to queerness, and what about it that rankles so many gay men: a lack of perspective.

 Fitzpatrick said he knew many people who might qualify as a queer heterosexual, but none who would use the label for themselves, and none who would "flaunt their privilege" as Fitzpatrick viewed Franco as doing in his book.
 A discussion of Franco and queer heterosexuality by Anthony Moll rejects the idea that Franco's art is queer: "From the concept of the interview between his straight self and his gay selves, to his ham-handed attempt to discuss queer heterosexuality, Franco comes across as a novice queer theorist who is talking through interesting, yet ultimately incomplete, ideas".